 People with Parkinson’s disease usually experience the following symptoms:

 - Impaired coordination

-Do I have to prove a connection between my exposure to Agent Orange and Parkinson’s disease?
+Do I have to prove my service and Parkinson’s disease are connected?

 No, the VA presumes a connection between Agent Orange exposure and if you served in the Republic of Vietnam between January 9, 1962 and May 7, 1975.
 Keep in mind that you may still be eligible for Agent Orange compensation if you served during different dates.

 - Served in the Korean Demilitarized Zone between April 1, 1968 and August 31, 1971

 - Served in Thailand between February 28, 1961 and May 7, 1975

 - Operated, maintained, or served onboard C-123 aircraft between 1969 and 1986